TheConverseEngineer/RL-Simplified/README.md

 ### Utils
 My first attempt at creating a general-purpose RL library.
 This module is used by many of the algorithms not found in the RLite folder.

-### Advanced
-Includes my implementation of the proximal policy optimization for the actor critic method.

 ### Policy-Based
 Earlier iterations of my REINFORCE and actor-critic implementations (outdated by the RLite/samples implementation)